Work and Access - In-Work Support Grant

 Finding a specialist

-To receive support, the specialist support worker or work coach must be qualified or experienced (or both), and have a track record in occupational evaluation or workplace assessment.
+To receive support, the specialist support worker or work coach must be qualified or experienced (or both) and have a track record in occupational evaluation or workplace assessment.

 Suitably qualified specialists include: